-- Increasing the numbers of electric vehicle (EV) charging points to support the switch to EVs. - Working with the bus operators through our Enhanced Partnership to increase services where possible to support more people to switch to buses to reduce car dependency. - Identifying the key active travel routes through our Active Travel Masterplan23 to enable more people to switch to walking, wheeling and cycling to reduce car dependency for short trips. - City Region Sustainable Transport Settlements (CRSTS) projects.
+- Increasing the numbers of electric vehicle (EV) charging points to support the switch to EVs. - Working with bus operators through our Enhanced Partnership to increase services where possible to support more people to switch to buses to reduce car dependency. - · Identifying key active travel routes through our Active Travel Masterplan23 to enable more people to switch to walking, wheeling and cycling to reduce car dependency for short trips. - Delivering new walking, wheeling and cycling projects, such as the Scholar's Way project, funded by the City Region Sustainable Transport Settlements (CRSTS).